oskari-aalto/case-opening/notes.md

 ## TODO
+Skew wheel items
-Focus lense effect on wheel
+Focus lense effect on wheel (Gaussian blur?)
 Fade in wheel elements
+Load only necessary textures for wheel
-Add reward scene
+Add randomness to the wheel timing and landing location Add reward scene
-Transition animation from spin-stop to reward scene
+Transition animation from spin-stop to reward scene Adjustable run time settings
+Improve loading of items for the wheel (don't need to load all the case item textures)

 ## CS2
 Consumer Grade - White, doe not drop from cases, being distributed as the in-game rewards